SamTebbs33/mkvim/README.md

 Installation
 ============

-By itself, mkvim will only work on a UNIX base system (such as Mac OS X, it may work on Linux, but this hasn't been tested).
+By itself, MKVim will only work on a UNIX base system (such as Mac OS X, it may work on Linux, but this hasn't been tested).
 To use it with Windows, you will need to download and install <a href="https://www.cygwin.com">Cygwin</a>, then run it from there.

-To install mivim, just download this repo as a zip (see the button to the left) and extract it somewhere, or clone the repo
+To install MKVim, just download this repo as a zip (see the button to the left) and extract it somewhere, or clone the repo

 ```
 git clone https://github.com/SamTebbs33/mkvim.git